shehroz556/shock-intelligence-main/PROJECT_STATE.md

 ## Usage Note
 This project is an active research and engineering system under continuous development.
 Outputs are exploratory and intended for analytical insight, not forecasting or policy prescription.

+#Update
+# Project State — Shock Intelligence Engine (Pakistan)

+## Project Purpose
+This project is a research-driven macroeconomic shock detection and transmission system focused on Pakistan.
+The goal is to identify inflation shocks relative to historical context, measure their severity and persistence, and observe how stress propagates through markets, liquidity, and policy responses over time.

+The system prioritizes interpretability, timing, and severity rather than prediction or causal claims.

+---

+## Data Integrated
+The following datasets have been ingested, standardized, and validated:

+- Consumer Price Index (CPI)
+- USD/PKR exchange rate
+- 3-month KIBOR
+- Policy (target) rate

+All data are stored in a relational PostgreSQL database and exposed via analytical views.

+---

+## Core Methodology
+- Inflation shocks are detected using rolling statistical baselines rather than fixed thresholds.
+- Each shock is assigned a relative severity score based on magnitude and persistence.
+- Transmission analysis examines how shocks relate temporally to:
+  - Exchange rate movements
+  - Short-term interest rate (liquidity) responses
+  - Policy rate decisions
+- Periods of inaction are treated as informative signals, not missing data.

+---

+## Database & Pipeline Status
+- PostgreSQL schema finalized
+- Time-series ingestion pipelines implemented and tested
+- Shock detection and severity scoring SQL scripts completed
+- Spillover logic implemented and verified
+- Re-ingestion and resets tested successfully

+---

+## Visualization Layer
+A Power BI dashboard has been built with the following narrative flow:

+1. CPI Shock Timeline
+   Shows relative severity of inflation deviations from rolling historical baselines.

+2. CPI vs Exchange Rate
+   Uses year-over-year percentage changes for both CPI and USD/PKR to preserve unit comparability and observe market responses during high-severity periods.

+3. CPI vs KIBOR
+   Examines liquidity tightening relative to inflation stress rather than inflation levels.

+4. CPI vs Policy Rate
+   Highlights delayed and selective institutional responses, emphasizing persistence and severity over short-term volatility.

+A proper DateTable has been implemented in Power BI, and all YoY and indexed measures are functioning correctly.

+---

+## Current Status
+Core system is complete and stable.
+Dashboard narrative finalized.
+GitHub README written to mirror analytical and visual narrative.

+The project is now in a polish-and-extension phase rather than a build-from-scratch phase.

+---

+## Constraints & Philosophy
+- No forecasting or causal claims are made.
+- Focus remains on detection, severity, and timing.
+- Statistical rigor and clarity take precedence over visual complexity.

+---

+## Next Intended Directions
+- Documentation and portfolio packaging
+- Optional automation and scheduling
+- Extension to additional indicators or countries
+- Potential transformation into a reusable analytical framework